Koredotcom/docs/docs/xo/answers/about-answers.md

   - feedback
 ---
 # About Answers
+The Answers module offers conversational search tools to quickly and accurately retrieve information from vast datasets.
 Deliver AI-powered conversation search experience for your users by seamlessly engaging them with intelligent virtual assistants.
-Add multiple data sources for building your search index, including website crawlers, structured data, unstructured documents, catalogs, FAQs, and knowledgebases.
+Add multiple data sources for building your search index, including website crawlers, structured data, unstructured documents, catalogs, FAQs, and knowledgebase.
 A combination of automation Use Cases and Answers can deliver exceptional conversational experiences for your users.

 <kr-grid type="g2">
     <kr-grid-item>